Agnos-Cloud/Agnos-Cloud/README.md

   resource: sendgrid-server@v1
 ```

+### System Design

-It should be possible to have a flow chat of services showing their inter-dependencies, similar to what is shown below.
+It should be possible to have a flow chat of instances showing their inter-dependencies, similar to what is shown below.

 ![Screenshot 2024-11-22 at 13 03 01](https://github.com/user-attachments/assets/50feb2b6-3b26-4432-9fab-3dfb0cb7b07f)

 ![Screenshot 2024-11-22 at 13 06 31](https://github.com/user-attachments/assets/3b7300c2-f624-4d8e-872b-5c402a7b3452)

+You can _download_ from a design.
+Download types will be extensible, with pre-installed
+ones being image files, Docker Compose, Terraform, and K8s.

+You can create an actual deployment from a design.

+### Deployment

+A deployment creates a runtime environment, deploys a resource to that environment, and makes the resource accessible via its service.

+You can choose to deploy all the instances in an environment

 ### Deployment Platform